Bland Simpson

 Bland Simpson is an American author, professor, and musician from North Carolina.

 Early life

-Simpson grew up in the northeastern area of North Carolina in Elizabeth City and spend much of his time around the Albemarle Sound.
+Simpson grew up in the northeastern area of North Carolina in Elizabeth City and spent much of his time around the Albemarle Sound.
 He completed his undergraduate degree at the University of North Carolina at Chapel Hill.
 In the middle of his undergraduate career, Simpson left the university to spend time songwriting in New York, particularly for musical theater.
 He later returned to UNC-Chapel Hill to finish his degree, and graduated in 1973 with a major in political science.

 Career

 Teaching

 Simpson began teaching creative writing at his alma mater in 1982.
 He is the Kenan Distinguished Professor of English and creative writing at University of North Carolina at Chapel Hill.
 Simpson was the creative writing program's director from 2002 to 2008, and the faculty representative for the UNC-Chapel Hill General Alumni Association's Board of Directors from 2011 to 2012.

 Simpson was awarded many awards for writing and teaching.
 Among them are the Chapman Award for Excellence in Teaching, which he received twice, and the Tanner Award for Excellence in Undergraduate Teaching.